NeRF-or-Nothing/queue-server/README.md

 Any rendering job that isn't ACKed (say the machine shut down or dropped its connection) will be resubmitted, which is very helpful to have automated.

-Demo Video of synchronous vs asynchronous queue handling (top 2 windows are synchronous, bottom 2 windows are asynchronous):
+Demo Video of synchronous vs asynchronous queue handling (top 2 windows are synchronous, bottom 2 windows are asynchronous, sync takes 10 seconds whereas async takes 5.4 seconds):

 ![Video](https://i.imgur.com/OnpWNbo.gif)
 </br>